alexwitherspoon/Remote-Manager-Toolkit/README.md

 # Remote-Manager-Toolkit
 https://github.com/alexwitherspoon/Remote-Manager-Toolkit

-This is a repo with templates, examples, and things that could be [downloaded](https://github.com/alexwitherspoon/Remote-Manager-Toolkit/archive/master.zip), [cloned](https://help.github.com/articles/cloning-a-repository/), [forked](https://guides.github.com/activities/forking/) and used to manage remote teams with elements of real-time and [asynchronous](https://en.wikipedia.org/wiki/Asynchronous_communication) approaches.
+This is a repo with templates, examples, and things that could be [downloaded](https://github.com/alexwitherspoon/Remote-Manager-Toolkit/archive/master.zip), [cloned](https://help.github.com/articles/cloning-a-repository/), [forked](https://guides.github.com/activities/forking/) and used to manage remote teams with elements of real-time and [asynchronous](https://en.wikipedia.org/wiki/Asynchronous_communication) approaches and the [Git](https://guides.github.com/introduction/git-handbook/) change control system.

 For more definitions, and ideas how to use this, check out [ABOUT.md](/ABOUT.md)